-Rabbits are herbivores, so they eat a lot greens and many plants.
-A rabbit’s diet usually consists of grasses, clover, and even hay.
-They’ll also eat a bunch of vegetables that grow in your garden, like cucumbers, lettuce, and kale.
+Rabbits are herbivores and eat a lot of plants like grasses, clover, and even hay.
+They’ll also eat a bunch of vegetables that grow in your garden, like cucumbers, lettuce, and of course tomatoes.
+Ugh.

 How Far Do Rabbits Travel for Food?

 Rabbits don’t stray too far from their burrow.
 They usually stay within 200 yards of their main home, but when they are young they can migrate up to 2.5 miles.

 How to Keep Rabbits Away from Your Tomato Plants